How Does a Private Investment in Public Equity Work?

 The primary benefit is that this type of arrangement allows an issuer to quickly raise a significant amount of capital from knowledgeable investors.
 If a public company needs access to financing, private investment in public equity may be the best option.

-The downside is that the company is diluting its shares.
-As such, the current shareholders may lose some of their value.
-Beyond that, the nature of PIPE deals require shares to be offered at a somewhat discounted price.
+The downside is the potential dilution of the company’s shares.
+This dilution may cause the current shareholders to lose some of their value.
+Beyond that, the nature of PIPE deals requires shares to be offered at a somewhat discounted price.

-For accredited investors and institutional investors, the primary advantage of a PIPE deal is, as was mentioned, the fact that shares can be obtained at a discount.
-Assuming the investment is sensible, an investor gets an immediate valuation.
+For accredited investors and institutional investors, the primary advantage of a PIPE deal is the fact that shares can be obtained at a discount.
+Assuming the investment is sensible, a PIPE investor gets an immediate valuation.

 Of course, that advantage is not obtained without its risks.
 Like other forms of private securities, PIPE offerings are unregistered securities—there is less oversight.
 Perhaps even more important, shares obtained through a private investment in public equity transactions are illiquid.